MUmarBaig/MUmarBaig/README.md

 <br/>
 🔭 - I'm currently working on paygram — A platform that sends money from one country to other.<br/>
-💱 - I created https://oastyagency.com — An app for client to display services offering and ordering on website.<br/> 👷‍ - I worked on https:umarelectronice.pk, oastyagency.com,doctors-365.de and multiple others.<br/>
+💱 - I created https://oastyagency.com — An app for client to display services offering and ordering on website.<br/> 👷‍ - I worked on https://umarelectronice.pk, oastyagency.com,doctors-365.de and multiple others.<br/>
 <br/>
 📫 - How to reach me: umarbaig333@gmail.com or https://www.linkedin.com/in/umar-baig/